Regulations State That Healthcare Facilities Must Follow Specific Criteria When Choosing Sharps Containers.

 The best defense against sharps-related injury is implementing a sharps safety program.
 OSHA recommends that institutions look at their needle devices.
 It helps to determine safety and check how you handled and disposed of sharps.
 Part of this process includes choosing the right sharps container to keep sharps out of the trash and held in a safe receptacle prior to disposal.

-Sharp disposal guidelines state:
+Sharps medical waste disposal guidelines state:

 - Used sharps can only be disposed of in a sharps container